WireGuard/wireguard-windows/embeddable-dll-service/README.md

 ##### 3. Scoop up logs by implementing a ringlogger format reader.

 ##### 4. Talk to the service over its named pipe.

+There is a sample implementation of bits and pieces of this inside of the `csharp\` directory.